-As discussed in Section VII A of this Report, twenty-seven (27) of the individuals involved in use of force incidents appeared to be mentally impaired due to mental illness, substance abuse, the developmental constraints of adolescence, or a combination of those factors.
-The BWC footage of those incidents showed that those individuals did not respond to officers' de-escalation efforts, nor did they comply with orders to cease conduct that posed serious dangers to themselves and others.
+As discussed in Section VII A of this Report, fifty-six (56) or 74% of the individuals involved in use of force incidents appeared to be mentally impaired due to mental illness, substance abuse, the developmental constraints of adolescence, or a combination of those factors.
+The BWC footage of

 Although there is no de-escalation technique that is guaranteed to be effective in every situation, there is always room for improvement.
 Minimizing the instances where an arrest involves force must be a priority in order to serve the goals of public safety, officer safety, and community caretaking.
-The OPD has demonstrated its commitment to this type of training and incorporates deescalation skills through many of their trainings.
+As detailed above, the OPD has demonstrated its commitment to this type of training and incorporates de-escalation skills through many of their trainings.